bancorprotocol/docs/solidity/contracts/converter/BancorConverterRegistry.md

 ## Return Values:

-- the converter of the liquidity pool, or zero if no such liquidity pool exists
+- the liquidity pool, or zero if no such liquidity pool exists

 # Event `SmartTokenAdded(address _smartToken)` {#BancorConverterRegistry-SmartTokenAdded-address-}